 Let’s face it – despite all the mantras out there about embracing change, none of us is too keen on it.
 We like our comfort zones, no matter how well we may know their limitations.
-You may recognize this in yourself, in a stubborn child, or in an aging parent who knows they need to make a change in living situation but is resisting even talking about it.
+You may recognize this in yourself, in a stubborn child, or in an aging parent who knows they need to make a change in a living situation but is resisting even talking about it.
 This particular issue of the relocation conversation is common, and one we’ve touched on in earlier blog posts.
-It’s also a prospect that tends to raise a common set of objections we hear a lot when we deal with families.
-Here are the most common ones, and some ideas for addressing them:

 - “I don’t want to live in a nursing home.”
 When it comes to what assisted living is – and isn’t – misperceptions abound, often because mom or dad has never visited an actual community.
 We therefore always suggest scheduling a tour early on in the process, when questions and assumptions can be preemptively addressed by staff, and even by the residents themselves.
 There’s no substitute for actually walking the space, peeking in the dining room, sitting in on a book group or fitness class – getting that first-hand look and feel.
 Ideally, we recommend arranging for tours at 2-3 potential communities to gain the best sense of what will best suit Dad’s needs.